Variations for Some Painlev\'e Equations: Several variational equations

-The algebraic solution $x_0$ produces an algebraic solution $y_0=y_0(t),x_0=x_0(t)$ for the Hamiltonian equations for $H$.
+The algebraic solution $x_0$ produces an algebraic solution $y_0=y_0(t)$, $x_0=x_0(t)$ for the Hamiltonian equations for~$H$.
 The variational equation VEH for this Hamiltonian equation is defined by the following formalism.
-Put $y=y_0+\epsilon w,\ x=x_0+\epsilon v$ with $\epsilon ^2=0$ in the two Hamilton equations.
+Put $y=y_0+\epsilon w$, $x=x_0+\epsilon v$ with $\epsilon ^2=0$ in the two Hamilton equations.
 Thus

 The coefficients of $\epsilon$ in these equations yield linear differential equations for $w$ and $v$ of order one.
 Moreover, the first equation can be used to eliminate $w$ as linear expression in $v$ and $v'$.
-Thus we obtain a second order homogenous differential equation for $v$ which coincides of course with the earlier VEP.\\
+Thus we obtain a second-order homogenous differential equation for $v$ which coincides of course with the earlier VEP.